LanGvest/SkylireWebWidget/README.md

-# Skylire: Web app
+# Skylire: Web App

-``Skylire`` is a platform for real-time streaming messaging.
+``Skylire`` is an example platform for real-time streaming messaging.

+## Demo

+You can visit the demo website at [this link](https://skylire.langvest.by "Visit site").

+## Download

-You can visit the web app at [this link](https://skylire.langvest.by "Visit site").
-You can also download the android app (4.23 MB) from [this link](https://skylire.langvest.by/app "Download app").
+You can also download the android app (4.23 MB) from [this link](https://skylire.langvest.by/app "Download app") to get more capabilities.

 ## Technologies used